 A music student since his youth, Ricardo Bacelar defines his new release as "more joyful, different from the previous one, which was introspective."
 Concerto para Moviola documents the inspired musicians’ presentation, their strong approach to unusual themes, and their style of re-creating in a live performance fresh-sounding takes on classic popular fusion songs and standards, showcasing the characteristic freedom of jazz.

-In addition to the CD, Concerto para Moviola is also available through online stores and streaming services such as iTunes, Spotify, Deezer, Google Play, Apple Music, and Rdio.
+In addition to the CD, DVD and vinyl, Concerto para Moviola is also available through stores and streaming services.

 Ricardo Bacelar’s Concerto para Moviola repertoire includes: